dArignac/smarthome/setup/README.md

 # Prepare Raspberry Image1

 Use the Github project https://github.com/RPi-Distro/pi-gen to generate a proper Raspberry Pi image.
-I'm in Germay so I set the keyboard etc. accordingly-
+I'm in Germay so I set the keyboard etc. accordingly.

 Therefore create a `config` file like this: